jviquerat/sparkle/README.md

   <img align="right" width="300" alt="logo" src="sparkle/msc/logo.png">
 </p>

 `sparkle` is a parametric, gradient-free optimization library.
 It is designed to provide a common interface to various algorithms, and to make numerical experimentation easy.
-More informations about each method can be obtained from the documentation.

 <br/>
 <br/>